-Format template:
+ronnat tempiate:

 Overture from the Presbytery of

 Whereas

 ; and

 Whereas

 ; and

 Whereas

 ;

-Therefore be it resolved

-•

 Adopted by Presbytery at its stated meeting, (date) , stated clerk

-Attested by (Signature) , stated clerk
+Allesied by TE/KE (Signature) , sidied cierk

 (Print Name)

-RAO Article XI on Overtures:
+From RAO Article XI on Overtures:

 - 11-4.
 An overture ordinarily is the request of a presbytery for action by the General Assembly upon a specific matter. - 11-5.
-Upon receipt the Stated Clerk shall refer all overtures requesting amendment of the Book of Church Order or the Rules of Assembly Operations to the Committee on Constitutional

-Business for its advice to the Overtures Committee.
+Upon receipt the Stated Clerk shall refer all overtures requesting amendment of the Book of Church Order or the Rules of Assembly Operations to the Committee on Constitutional Business for its advice to the Overtures Committee.
 Upon receipt, the Stated Clerk shall forward all overtures concerning presbytery boundaries or a new presbytery to the permanent Committee on Mission to North America.
-Any overture, other than an overture proposing amendment to the Constitution, having to do with the nature or responsibilities of a permanent Committee or Agency shall be referred by the Clerk to the appropriate permanent Committee or Agency or ad interim committee.
+Any overture, other than an overture proposing amendment to the Constitution (which shall be referred to the Committee on Constitutional Business for its advice to the Overtures Committee), having to do with the nature or responsibilities of a permanent Committee or Agency shall be referred by the Clerk to the appropriate permanent Committee or Agency or ad interim committee.
 All other overtures shall be referred to the Overtures Committee.
-All overtures shall be printed in the Commissioner Handbook with reference for consideration indicated.
+An overture proposing amendment to the Constitution shall be referred only to the Overtures Committee for consideration and recommendation; such an overture, however, may be referred to other Committees of Commissioners, other permanent Committees or Agencies, or other ad interim committees for advice only, to the Overtures Committee.
+All overtures shall be published in the Commissioner Handbook with reference for consideration indicated.